ploneintranet/ploneintranet.suite/README.rst

  * Dependencies on individual ploneintranet packages
  * User story testing

-For more information, please look at the documentation in docs/.
+For more information, please look at the documentation on docs.ploneintranet.org_.

 Copyright (c) Plone Foundation
 ------------------------------